 Charting: In Active Trader Pro, charting is cleanly laid out and includes 22 different drawing tools, 166 optional studies, custom user profiles, chart trading, alerts, notes, and more.
 Recognia is also incorporated to automate the identification of common technical patterns.

-Active Trading Features: Active Trader Pro includes several unique, in-house brewed tools, including Real-Time Analytics (streaming trade signals) and Trade Armor (real-time position analysis).
+Active Trader Pro includes several unique, in-house brewed tools, including Real-Time Analytics (streaming trade signals) and Trade Armor (real-time position analysis).
 Options trading with Active Trader Pro is also impressive and includes a variety of analysis tools.
 Overall, Fidelity competes among the best brokers for day trading.

 Other unique features: Research is robust and exactly what one would expect to find after using the website.
 Among many other highlights of the mobile app is the note-taking functionality, which allows you to log personal thoughts on individual stocks and the broader markets.
+There is also live streaming TV from Bloomberg within the mobile app, matching the Active Trader Pro desktop platform.

 Offering of Investments